FserraIese/ML_Course/README.md

 ## Machine Learning Course

-* Introduction to Machine Learning
+* What is Machine Learning?

     + Technical note: What is Machine Learning?